-Under premises liability, the owner of a building, such as a store, restaurant or hotel, has a certain amount of responsibility to maintain the safety of the building's guests.
-The building must be well-maintained and staffed with a reasonable amount of security, and any potential hazards must be removed quickly.
+Under the body of law known as premises liability, the owner of a building — such as a store, restaurant, hotel, or even the owner of a residential property — has a certain amount of responsibility to maintain the safety of the building's guests.
+The property must be well-maintained and staffed with a reasonable amount of security, and any potential hazards must be removed quickly.
 Premises liability is a fairly broad area of the law, as it can come into play in a wide variety of situations.

 Common examples of premises liability cases include: